myklemykle/Picomix/Readme.md

 or to other environments than Arduino.

 # NOTICE: PWM AUDIO IS CHEAP AND DIRTY!
-Due to the nature of PWM audio, the signal produced on the output pins contains horrible amounts of supersonic noise that must be filtered out, or else it can cause all kinds of downstream audio problems and may even damage amplifiers and loudspeakers!
+Due to the nature of PWM audio, the signals produced on the output pins contain huge amounts of supersonic noise that must be filtered out, or else it can cause all kinds of downstream audio problems and may even damage amplifiers and loudspeakers!
 I will not be held responsible for your loss of gear or hearing.